lattiric/Psych_Personality_ML_Modeling_SMU_Research/README.md

 The goal of this project is to create a machine learning model that can successfully predict the personality of a subject based off of a single conversation with them.

-> **Note: This project is still in progress**, so the results stated in this read me may not be up to the current date.
+> **Note: This project is still in progress**, so the results stated in this README file may not be up to the current date.
 This is the state of the project as of May 11th, 2024

 # Contents